Search

 1 tablespoon dark soy sauce

-2 tablespoons rose cooking wine (mei kuei lu chiew) (or replace with other cooking wine)
+2 tablespoons rose cooking wine (mei kuei lu chiew), or other cooking wine

 4 tablespoons sugar